react-navigation/react-navigation.github.io/docs/custom-navigators.md

 - `navigation`, the child navigation prop, including actions and the route `state`
 - `state`, the navigation state for the child screen (a shortcut for `navigation.state`)
 - `key`, the key of the route (a shortcut for `navigation.state.key`)

-### `createNavigationContainer`

-If you want your navigator to be usable as a top-level component, (without a navigation prop being passed in), you can use `createNavigationContainer`.
-This utility will make your navigator act like a top-level navigator when the navigation prop is missing.
-It will manage the app state, and integrate with app-level nav features, like handling incoming and outgoing links, and Android back button behavior.